MahsaHesam/Project1/README.md

 ### Data Resources
 To answer our research questions, we decided upon a dataset that had information on the crime rates (per 100,000 population) of all the LGAs in Victoria from 2014 to 2023.
 That dataset also included information categorising the different crime divisions and the number of incidents recorded.
 Datasets showing inflation and unemployment rates for the desired years were also chosen.

-The datasets used in this projects are:
+The datasets used in this project were sourced from:
 - Crime Statistics Agency
   - [Data Tables LGA Criminal Incidents Year Ending December 2023](https://www.crimestatistics.vic.gov.au/crime-statistics/latest-victorian-crime-data/download-data)
 - Australian Bureau of Statistics